 For projects that survive initial due diligence, we stress test underwriting assumptions, review key legal documents, and third-party reports and consider transaction structure.
 A select few are on our platform. - EquityMultiple Website

 EquityMultiple allows you to invest directly in individual real estate projects.
 Investors can build their own real estate portfolios from scratch.
 They follow a four-step process when assessing potential investments:

 This crowdfunded real estate investing platform is for active accredited investors.
 All the projects on the platform are private placements under Regulation D of the Securities Act.
 This means the securities are non-registered and only available to accredited investors.

 EquityMultiple offers screening tools and has a growing list of live offerings you can invest in.
-The minimum to invest in each project is $10,000 but can be greater depending on the project.
+The minimum to invest in each project is $5,000 but can be up to $30,000 depending on the project.
 You can build your own portfolio of real estate investments on EquityMultiple by investing in multiple deals on the platform.
 Potential investments fall into one of three categories; fund investing, direct investing, or tax-deferred investing.